 You can also use a big cooking pot and a vacuum sealer.

-If you are reheating pulled pork that’s frozen, leave it to thaw for 24 hours.
+If you are reheating leftover pulled pork that’s frozen, leave it to thaw for 24 hours.

-The sous vide machine or the cooking pot should reach a temperature of 165 degrees.
+The sous vide machine or the cooking pot should reach an internal temperature of 165 degrees.
 Keep in mind, the water should be hot, but it mustn’t be boiling.

 Leave the bag in the pot for about 30 to 45 minutes for every inch of meat thickness.